Blood Simple: Plot

 The next morning, Ray tries to explain to Abby that he "cleaned it all up."
 Abby says, "I haven't done anything funny," which leads to an argument.
 Visser telephones but does not speak when Abby picks up.
-She assumes and tells Ray that it was Marty.
+Unaware of Marty's death and Ray's "cleanup", Abby assumes and tells Ray that it was Marty.
 Ray places her gun on a table as he leaves.
 Meurice, another bartender, tells Ray about a phone message Marty left regarding money stolen from the safe—Marty's cover for the $10,000 he paid Visser.

 While burning the doctored photos, Visser realizes that Marty kept one, and that he left his lighter.
 His attempt to break into the safe is thwarted by Abby, who thinks Ray damaged the safe and realizes Marty might be dead.
 She has a nightmare of Marty warning her that Ray will kill her as well.
 She confronts Ray, who tells her Marty was still alive when he buried him.

-Ray opens the safe and discovers the doctored photo.
-He goes to Abby's apartment to warn her.
+After opening the safe and discovering the doctored photo, Ray goes to Abby's apartment to warn her.
 Visser kills Ray with a rifle shot from a rooftop across the street.
-Abby smashes her lightbulb and hides in the bathroom.
+Smashing the light bulb to darken the room, Abby hides in the bathroom.

-Visser enters the apartment and searches for the lighter, and finds Abby has climbed out of the window into the next apartment.
-She stabs him with Ray's knife, pinning his hand to the sill.
-As she backs away, Visser empties his gun into the wall, then punches through it to remove the knife.
+Visser enters the apartment and searches for the lighter, finding that Abby has climbed out of the window into the next apartment.
+As Visser attempts to crawl through in pursuit, Abby stabs his hand with Ray's knife, pinning the hand to the sill of the window he tried to reach while his body remains trapped in the other room.
+As Abby backs away, Visser empties his gun into the wall partitioning the two in rooms, then punches through it to remove the knife.
 Returning to her apartment, Abby picks up her gun and shoots Visser through the bathroom door.
 She says, "I'm not afraid of you, Marty," and Visser, lying wounded, laughs and responds, "Well, ma'am, if I see him, I'll sure give him the message."